Tragic Hollywood Love Stories

 ... and Lauren Bacall.

-Unlike many leading Hollywood actors, Bogart staved off the temptation of his leading ladies that was until he met Lauren Bacall.
-In 1944 Bacall had her break-out role as Marie "Slim" Browning in 'To Have and Have Not' alongside Bogart's Harry Morgan.
-He was immediately taken by the 19 year old blond beauty and despite their rather large age gap (him being 44 at the time) love soon blossomed.
+Unlike many leading Hollywood actors, Bogart had managed to stave off the temptation of his leading ladies.
+That was until he met Lauren Bacall.
+In 1944 Bacall had her break-out role as Marie "Slim" Browning in 'To Have and Have Not' acting alongside Bogart's Harry Morgan.
+He was immediately taken by the 19 year-old blond beauty and despite their rather large age gap (him being 44 at the time) love soon blossomed.

-Their early romance was very secretive as Humphrey was still unhappily married when they met, Lauren was very inexperienced in acting and Humphrey would often crack jokes and encourage her to steal scenes when they were together.
-He called her "Baby" and was her mentor and protector something which did not go unnoticed by director Howard Hawks who also had developed feelings for Bacall.
+Their early romance was very secretive as Humphrey was still unhappily married when they met.
+Lauren was very inexperienced in acting and Humphrey would often crack jokes to put her at ease and encourage her to steal scenes when they acted together.
+He called her "Baby" and was her mentor and protector, their budding romance did not go unnoticed by director Howard Hawks who had also begun developed feelings for Bacall.

-Hawks who was also married tried to destroy the relationship by telling Lauren that Bogie didn't care about her at all and that if the relationship continued he'd destroy her career.
-This angered Bogie and for not the intervention of film executive Jack Warner the movie may never have been finished.
+Hawks was also married but attempted doggedly to destroy the relationship; telling Lauren that Bogie didn't care about her at all and that if the relationship continued Hawks would put an end to her career.
+Lauren tearfully ran to Bogie and for not the intervention of film executive Jack Warner the movie may never have been finished.

-Their love affair continued after filming and they starred in several more films together, Bogie still torn between his love for Lauren and the duty he felt to his first wife.
-In February 1945 Bogie finally made a choice and divorced his wife before quickly remarrying Lauren on the 21st of May of that same year.
+Their love affair continued after filming ended and they continued to star in several more films together, clearly Hollywood loved them as much as they loved each other.
+Bogie was still torn between his love for Lauren and the duty he felt to his current wife, in February of 1945 Bogie finally made his decision and divorced his wife before quickly remarrying Lauren on the 21st of May that same year.

-Their marriage was a happy one though their tastes did not always match up, in 1949 Lauren gave birth to their son Stephen Humphrey Bogart and three years later their daughter Leslie Howard Bogart.
+Their marriage was a happy one, their tastes sometimes differed but it never effected the love they felt.
+In 1949 Lauren gave birth to their first child, a son Stephen Humphrey Bogart followed three years later by a daughter Leslie Howard Bogart.

-By the mid-50's Bogie's health began to decline, despite forming a new production company and planning a movie to star in with his wife his inability to eat and persistent cough caused him to eventually drop the project.
-It was later renamed as 'Top Secret Affair' and Kirk Douglas and Susan Hayward were cast instead.
+During the mid-50's Bogie's health quickly began to decline.
+Having formed a new production company after the failure of his last one, Bogie had begun to plan a new film to star in with Bacall but his inability to eat and persistent cough made it impossible to execute and he was forced to drop the project.
 In January 1956 after visiting the doctor he was diagnosed with esophageal cancer too advanced to be halted by any treatment that could be offered at the time.

-He died on the 14th of January 1957 soon after his 57th birthday.
+He died a year later on the 14th of January 1957 soon after his 57th birthday.
+Their two children were only 8 and 4.
 He was buried with a small, gold whistle that was part of a charm bracelet he gifted Lauren on their wedding day.
 It was inscribed with a quote from the movie that brought them together "If you want anything, just whistle."

 8.2 03.
 Marilyn Monroe